xkorkax/xkorkax/README.md

 👩🏽‍💻 AKAI member

-🔭 I’m currently developing a mobile app using Flutter and Dart
+🔭 I’m currently developing a mobile app using Flutter and Dart and a web app using React and Flask

 🌱 I’m currently learning DevOps